Multi-institution encrypted medical imaging AI validation without data sharing: Methods

 \subsubsection{Model architecture}

-We use a 7-million parameter, 121-layer Dense Convolutional Network (DenseNet) \cite{huang2018densely} trained on the CheXpert dataset \cite{chexpert}.
-The model takes as input a single-view chest X-ray image of size 320 × 320 pixels and outputs the probability of 14 observations - \textit{No Finding, Enlarged Cardiomediastinum, Cardiomegaly, Lung Opacity, Lung Lesion, Edema, Consolidation, Pneumonia, Atelectasis, Pneumothorax, Pleural Effusion, Pleural Other, Fracture, Support Devices}.
-If more than one view (a frontal view and a lateral view) is available, the model outputs the maximum probability of the observations across the views. \\ \\ The model used in this work is originally implemented in PyTorch and is a submission to the CheXpert competition~\cite{chexpert}.
-CheXpert’s competition has been running from January 2019 featuring a strong radiologist-labeled reference standard.
+We use a 7-million parameter, 121-layer Dense Convolutional Network (DenseNet) trained on the CheXpert dataset.\cite{huang2018densely,chexpert} The model takes as input a single-view chest X-ray image of size 320 × 320 pixels and outputs the probability of 14 observations - \textit{No Finding, Enlarged Cardiomediastinum, Cardiomegaly, Lung Opacity, Lung Lesion, Edema, Consolidation, Pneumonia, Atelectasis, Pneumothorax, Pleural Effusion, Pleural Other, Fracture, Support Devices}.
+If more than one view (a frontal view and a lateral view) is available, the model outputs the maximum probability of the observations across the views.

+The model used in this work is originally implemented in PyTorch and is a submission to the CheXpert competition.\cite{chexpert} CheXpert’s competition has been running from January 2019 featuring a strong radiologist-labeled reference standard.
 The top 5 model checkpoints from the CheXpert competition under the \textit{U-Ones} scheme (where uncertain labels are considered positive) as of November 2020 are first selected.
 We then use the model checkpoint (weights) that yields the best performance scores on 5 pathologies with high prevalence in reports and clinical relevance (Cardiomegaly, Pleural Effusion, Consolidation, Edema and No Finding).
-Secure inference is run with this best-performing model checkpoint using CrypTFlow2~\cite{cryptflow2} (Section~\ref{sec:eval}).
+Secure inference is run with this best-performing model checkpoint using CrypTFlow2 (Section~\ref{sec:eval}).